JYasimo/Kaggle_competition_NBA_league/README.md

 Enhancing the user interface for intuitive predictions access.
 Proactively addressing ethical biases to ensure fairness.
 Establishing real-time monitoring mechanisms to track model adjustments over time.
+# Interactive Tableau Visualization
+A valuable addition to this repository is the inclusion of an interactive Tableau visualization.
+For detailed insights, please navigate to the figures file within the models folder and access the dedicated module visualization file.